patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 ##### Preemptible VMs
 Preemptible VMs are a type of VM offered by Google Compute Engine at a discounted price.
 These VMs may be preempted by Google at any time in order to accommodate higher priority workloads.
 Preemptible VMs are typically used for batch processing jobs that can be interrupted without affecting the overall workflow.

 Preemptible VMs can run for a maximum of 24 hours and are terminated but not deleted when preempted.
-You can use premptible VMs in a Managed Instance Group.
+You can use preemptible VMs in a Managed Instance Group.
 These types of virtual machines cannot live migrate and cannot be converted to a standard VM.
 The compute SLA doesn't cover preemptible or spot VMs.

 ##### Shielded VMs
 Shielded VMs in Google Compute Engine provide an extra layer of security by enabling features like secure boot and vTPM.
 These features help to ensure the integrity of the VM and its contents.
 Additionally, integrity monitoring can be used to detect and respond to any changes that occur within the VM.
 By using shielded VMs, businesses can rest assured that their data and applications are safe and secure.